ispras/keystone_plugin/kong/plugins/README.md

 The **migrations/cassandra.lua** returns a table consisting of three fields:

 * **name** - the name of migration.
 Note, that it must be unique.
 * **up** - this field will be executed when Kong migrates forward.
 It must bring your database's schema to the latest state required by your plugin.
-This plugin interacts with Cassandra DB, so in this field we create tables and indexes in datastore using [CQL notation](https://cassandra.apache.org/doc/old/CQL-2.2.html).
+This plugin interacts with Cassandra DB, so in this field we create tables and indices in datastore using [CQL notation](https://cassandra.apache.org/doc/old/CQL-2.2.html).
 If you want to use [PostgreSQL](https://www.postgresql.org/) it must be strings of SQL.
 * **down** - this field must execute the necessary actions to revert your schema to its previous state, before **up** was ran.
-So we drop the objects, that have created in **up** section.
+So we drop the objects, that whore created in **up** section.

 Here is the code of **migrations/cassandra.lua**: